 Power Tips: Restoring your wallet on multiple wallet apps

 Any Cardano wallet can be restored on another Cardano wallet app.
-This means that if you are using Yoroi, you can use that seed phrase that you used to create your Yoroi wallet and restore it on Daedalus or ADAlite for example.
-If the wallet that you're using supports hardware wallets, you can also restore your hardware wallet on any of these wallet apps.
+If you are using Yoroi, you can use that seed phrase and restore it on Daedalus or NuFi.
+If the wallet you're using supports hardware wallets, you can also restore your hardware wallet on any of these wallet apps.

 Power Tips: Getting your Stake key

-If you're a Cardano Non-Fungible Token collector (CNFT), then it is most likely that you would want a wallet where you can show off your NFTs and share it amongst your peers.
-There is nothing like flexing an original collection of SpaceBudz or using it as a pickup line 😂 (let me know if you have).
+If you're a Cardano Non-Fungible Token collector (CNFT), you would most likely want a wallet where you can show off your NFTs and share it with your peers.
+There is nothing like flexing an original collection of SpaceBudz or using it as a pickup line ? (let me know if you have).

 Cardano Wallets of the Next Generation: Cardano Web3 Wallets